5hubham5ingh/WallWiz/docs/Extensions.md

+# Extension
+Extensions may be acquired through either of the following two methods:
+- Download Pre-written extensions.
+- Write your own extensions.

-# Download Pre-written extensions
+## 1. Pre-written extensions

-## Wallpaper daemon handlers
+### Wallpaper daemon handlers

 - Download it from [here](https://github.com/5hubham5ingh/WallWiz/tree/main/wallpaperDaemonHandlerScripts), and put it in `~/.config/WallWiz/`.
 - Or, run